padraic-padraic/StaticFlask/README.md

         - How many 'sub categories' to fetch
     + If the file doesn't exist, we fall back on defaults

-An additional resolvers with be added for `@app.route('/')`, to control the index.
+An additional resolver will be added for `@app.route('/')`, to control the index.
 This will look to a special file, `/home.yml` for controlling the main page index.
 #### Additional considerations